AmirAli-BahramJerdi/RabbitMQ_Tutorial/README.md

 ![RabbitMQ Logo](https://www.rabbitmq.com/img/rabbitmq-logo-with-name.svg)
 # MessageBroker_RabbitMQ
-this project is a simple test to send and recieve a message with a qeue
+this is RabbitMQ tutorial with python, step by step of documentation.

 ## ***Do the following steps in order for "Hello world"***

 ![RabbitMQ Logo](https://solace.com/wp-content/uploads/2015/10/mapping-amqp-to-solace_1.png)

 - activate the virtual environment